temporalio/documentation/docs/dev-guide/golang/project-setup.md

 temporal server start-dev
 ```

-This command automatically starts up the Temporal Web UI, creates a default Namespace, and creates an in-memory database.
+This command automatically starts the Temporal Web UI, creates a default Namespace, and creates an in-memory database.

-The Temporal Web UI serves to [`http://localhost:8233`](http://localhost:8233/).
+The Temporal Web UI serves to [http://localhost:8233](http://localhost:8233/).

 For more command details and options, see the [CLI reference](/cli/server#start-dev)

 #### Create a custom Namespace

-**How to create a new Namespace on the development server?**
+**How to create a new Namespace on the development server**

 The development server does automatically create a default Namespace (named "default") when it starts up.
 However, we will create a custom one for our application.